DataBiosphere/hca-ingest/ops/helmfiles/README.md

 * Install the helmfile tool via this [repo](https://github.com/roboll/helmfile)
 * Install helmfile diff by running `helm plugin install https://github.com/databus23/helm-diff`
 * Run `apply.sh <env> <SHA1 | ref>`
-* This will deploy a new helm release to the relevant K8S cluster
+* This will deploy a new helm release to the relevant K8S cluster and send a slack notification with relevant deployment info.

 ## Web UI access
 We are using port forwarding for access to the Dagster web UI for now.
 To run: